blipson/coding-exercises/arraylist/README.md

 # Array Lists
-A data structure that serves as a dynamic array that can grow or shrink as needed.
+A content structure that serves as a dynamic array that can grow or shrink as needed.

 ## Implementation
 This implementation includes the following files: